• Skip to primary navigation

 fully cooked ham and egg cups in a freezer bag

 When you’re ready to eat them, it’s best to defrost them in the refrigerator overnight, if you have time.
 If not, use the defrost setting on the microwave.
-Then, warm them up in 20 second increments in the microwave.
-Don’t over cook them!
+Then, warm them up in 20-second increments in the microwave.
+Don’t overcook them!

 Other Ingredient Add-In Ideas

-While our team really enjoyed this 3-ingredient recipe “as is”, you can definitely add in other ingredients for more nutrition or flavor.
+While our team really enjoyed this 3-ingredient recipe “as is”, you can definitely add other ingredients for more nutrition or flavor.
 Here are a few ideas of ingredients to sprinkle on top of the egg before adding the cheese:

-• Baby spinach, finely chopped
+• Baby spinach, finely chopped (Or use it in our 10-minute Spinach Frittata instead.)

 • Bacon, fully cooked and crumbled